wtfaremyinitials/openfocus/plan.md

 Little is needed in terms of outside resources except for the official OmniFocus software to reverse engineer, which I already own.
 As discussed above the data format does not appear to be too esoteric, relying primarily on ZIPed XML files.
+To get data back into the standard OmniFocus client, database changes will be synced back to the original server via WebDAV.

 ## Architecture